izzulgod/sorachio-sts/README.md

 Sorachio-STS is a **complete, local-first, real-time Speech-to-Speech (STS) AI Companion** system.
 It runs entirely on your local machine — no cloud APIs, no subscriptions, no data sent anywhere.

-The system is designed from the ground up as a **scalable AI companion operating system** — not a toy chatbot — with architecture that anticipates future expansion into robotics, multi-agent systems, cameras, sensors, and ROS2 integration.
+The system is designed from the ground up as a **scalable AI companion operating system** — with architecture that anticipates future expansion into robotics, multi-agent systems, cameras, sensors, and ROS2 integration.

 ### Key Properties